Maltev-git/Covid19-plots/README.md

-2020-03-31 updated by Malte Venzmer
+2020-04-01 updated by Malte Venzmer

 # Covid-19 prediction plots

 - [website](https://ecbo2000.net:17000/malte_site/covid19/covid19.html)
 - [GitHub](https://github.com/Maltev-git/Covid19-plots)

-The fit curves are based on the current data, i.e., they only are valid for an unchanged situation.
+The growth is no longer exponential in some regions but rather linear.
+It appears that the implemented measures decrease the infection rate.
+The fit curves are based on the current data, so they are estimates for an unchanged situation.

 Data source: 2019 Novel Coronavirus COVID-19 (2019-nCoV) [Data Repository](https://github.com/CSSEGISandData/COVID-19) by Johns Hopkins CSSE.